-Fred Wertheimer is the Founder and President of Democracy 21, a nonpartisan, nonprofit, organization that works to strengthen our democracy, to ensure the integrity of our elections and government decisions and to engage and empower citizens in the political process.
+Fred Wertheimer (@FredWertheimer) is the Founder and President of Democracy 21, a nonpartisan, nonprofit, organization that works to strengthen our democracy, to ensure the integrity of our elections and government decisions and to engage and empower citizens in the political process.
 The organization’s primary focus is campaign finance issues and laws and it promotes government integrity, transparency and accountability policies to accomplish its goals.

 Democracy 21 and its affiliated organization, Democracy 21 Education Fund engage in activities that include public and media education efforts, the development and promotion of public policy proposals, litigation and other legal efforts, watchdog activities, serving as a national spokesperson on campaign finance issues, and pursuing an Internet Project to use technology to change the way campaigns are financed.